liamblaschka/To-Do-List/README.md

 - C++
 - Object Oriented Programming
 - SFML
-- Design of friendly user interface
+- Friendly user interface design

 ## Instructions
 - Make a build directory and within it run 'cmake ..' , then when it is finished, run 'make'.